-Here are some tips to trimming down duplicate content:
+Here are some tips for trimming down duplicate content:

 Use robots.txt to block areas that create duplicate content such as archives, tags and even category pages in some cases.

-Use the canonical tag to indicate which web pages are the pages you want indexed.
-For example, if your shopping cart creates new urls because of reviews or comments (meaning you have more than one page with the exact same content, except one has reviews or comments and the original does not), the canonical tag will tell the search engines which page they should be paying attention to.
+Use the canonical tag to indicate which web pages are pages you want to be indexed.
+For example, if your shopping cart creates new URLs because of reviews or comments (meaning you have more than one page with the same content, except one has reviews or comments and the original does not), the canonical tag will tell the search engines which page they should be paying attention to.